paulfioravanti/paulfioravanti.github.io/_posts/2021-01-04-organise-meetups.md

   scheduled to occur.
 - **[Dropbox][]**.
-Used essentially as an asset host for media contained in the meetup host presentation slide deck (so, not like an asset host would be used if images were being serving on a web page that gets lots of hits).
+Used essentially as an asset host for media contained in the meetup host presentation slide deck (so, not like an asset host would be used if images were being served on a web page that gets lots of hits).
 - **[Slack][]**.
 There are official Slack workspaces for the programming languages the meetups I organise cover, and so I promote meetups in the `#australia` channels there, as well as in other programming community